oliviawestmacottssw/SSW.Rules.Content/rules/comments---do-you-have-brand-at-the-top-of-each-file/rule.md

 ---

-​​​The brand is the summary of our company.
+The brand is the summary of our company.

-The brand should contain the copyright declaration.​ Bad header comments
+The brand should contain the copyright declaration.
+Bad header comments

 ///&lt;summary&gt;